Between juggling our work, home, and social lives, many of us may be looking for new ways to give ourselves a break.

 let go

-When we talk about letting go, we usually mean accepting that we can’t control certain things around us, and deciding not to expend energy thinking or worrying about them.
-This often becomes much easier once we start focusing on the things that we can control and have the power to do something about.
+When we talk about letting go, we mean accepting that we can’t control certain things around us, and deciding not to expend energy thinking or worrying about them.
+This often becomes easier once we start focusing on the things that we can control.

-Letting go can feel more possible once we set our limits and boundaries.
+It can help to set limits and boundaries.
 This involves deciding just how much we can cope with before we need a breather, or before we need to let go of something for good.
 This could be anything from a toxic relationship to a job where we feel overworked and underappreciated.

-For example, perhaps you’ve been stressing about a relationship or friendship with someone who doesn’t make as much effort as you do.
-So, rather than worrying about this or trying to get the other person to match your expectations, you might decide to simply step back and focus on looking after yourself instead.
+For example, perhaps you’ve been worrying about a friendship with someone who doesn’t make as much effort as you do.
+Rather than feeling stressed about this or trying to get the other person to match your expectations, you might decide to simply step back and focus on looking after yourself instead.

-Spending a lot of time indoors can leave us feeling closed in with our worries and anxieties.
+Spending a lot of time indoors can leave us feeling trapped with our worries and anxieties.

-But even stepping outside for a very short period of time can be an effective way to detox your mind.
+But, stepping outside for even a short period of time can be an effective way to detox your mind.
 This could mean going for a walk, run, or cycle, or simply sitting in your garden and soaking up your surroundings.

 Often, when we get outside and interact with nature, our problems seem smaller.
 This might be something to do with the fact that when we’re out in the world, we tend to feel part of something bigger.
 Plus, fresh air, a change of scenery, and some exercise can do wonders for both mind and body.

-When you’re feeling stressed, anxious, or overwhelmed, your natural default mode might be to be to hide inside and come out when everything feels better.
-But often, this can make our problems feel greater.
+When you’re feeling stressed, anxious, or overwhelmed, your natural default mode might be to hide inside and come out when everything feels better.
+But, often, this can make our problems feel greater.

-You might find some useful ideas in our article; 32 ways to connect with nature and feel inspired.
+Read our article, 32 ways to connect with nature and feel inspired, for more ideas.

 11. Get lost in music